clarin-eric/linkchecker/README.md

   ```
   Note: If you set it "crawler-conf.yaml", then you can directly use the crawler-conf.yaml in this repository.

-6. To start stormychecker on local mode, run `apache-storm-1.2.2/bin/storm jar path/to/this/repository/target/stormychecker-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --local path/to/this/repository/crawler.flux --sleep 86400000`
+6. To start the link checker on local mode, run `apache-storm-1.2.2/bin/storm jar path/to/this/repository/target/stormychecker-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --local path/to/this/repository/crawler.flux --sleep 86400000`
   Note: For now, it is on SNAPSHOT level because this repository containst just a very basic implementation.

 # Simple Explanation of Current Implementation

 Our MYSQL database has 3 tables:
-1. **urls:** This is the table that stormychecker reads from.
+1. **urls:** This is the table that linkchecker reads from.
 So this will be populated by another application(in our case curation-module).
-2. **status:** This is the table that stormychecker saves the results into.
+2. **status:** This is the table that linkchecker saves the results into.
 3. **metrics:** This table is filled by default storm-crawler behaviour in FetcherBolt and has some statistics information.

 *crawler.flux* defines our topology.
 It defines all the spouts, bolts and streams.